Only Crumbs Remain

 To make the pastry

-• Place the flour and chopped hazelnuts in a food processer and blitz for a few seconds to finely chop the nuts.
+• Place the flour, sugar and chopped hazelnuts in a food processer and blitz for a few seconds to finely chop the nuts.

 • Add the butter and blitz again until the mixture resembles fine breadcrumbs.
 Add the egg yolk and 1-2 tablespoon water and blend in short bursts until the pastry comes together to form a dough.
 Cover and allow to rest in a cool place for 15 minutes.